 How to Check if You Have the Latest Version

 To see which version of Windows 10 you have, open your Start menu, and then click the gear-shaped “Settings” icon to open the Settings app.
 You can also fire up the app by pressing Windows+I.

 Head to System > About in the Settings window, and then scroll down toward the bottom to the “Windows Specifications” section.

 A version number of “1903” indicates that you’re using the May 2019 Update.
 This is the latest version.
 If you see a lower version number, you’re using an older version.

 If you see a higher version number than 1903 on your system, you’re likely running an unstable Insider Preview version of Windows.

 How to Update to the Latest Version

 To install the update anyway, you can now head to Settings > Update & Security > Windows Update and click the “Check for Updates” button.
-If a stable version of Windows 10 is available, Windows Update will automatically find and download it—even if it hasn’t been rolled out to your PC yet.
+If a stable version of Windows 10 is available, Windows Update may offer to download and install it—even if it hasn’t been rolled out to your PC yet.
 Look for a “Download and install now” link below a notice about a “Feature Update” being available for your PC.

 You can also visit Microsoft’s Download Windows 10 page to update.
 Click the “Update now” button to download the Update Assistant tool, and then run the tool.
 It will upgrade your PC to the latest version of Windows 10—even if the update wasn’t offered to you via Windows Update.
 The tool may still refuse to install the update if your some issues need to be fixed with your PC’s configuration first.
 You can either wait or try to troubleshoot the problem yourself.